FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

 ./start.sh
 ```

 **注意**: When the console starts without specifying a private key account, it will try to load an available private key account from the 'account' directory for sending transactions.
-If the load fails, a new 'PEM' account file will be created and saved in the 'account' directory.。
+If the load fails, a new 'PEM' account file will be created and saved in the 'account' directory。

 ##### 4.2.3 Start by specifying the group name